drbitboy/mws-test/README.md

 The callback for the DS brush is on_brushDs in qdataselector.py.

-At some point I may add some better comments in the about what is happening.
+At some point I may add some better comments in the code about what is happening.

 ## Miscellany